-PS.
-This is a long and important page at Chiropractic Help.
-Pour a strong cup of tea, get comfortable.
+This is a long and important page.
+Pour a strong cup of tea, and get comfortable.

 Tingling is primarily a sign of nerve irritation or damage.
-That could be in the brain or spinal cord, but more usually it is in the neck, or trapped between the first rib and collar bone, or somewhere in the arm, for example at the funny bone, or in the forearm by the two bellies of the Pronator Teres muscle as occurs in the carpal tunnel syndrome.
+That could be in the brain or spinal cord, but more usually it is in the neck, or trapped between the first rib and clavicle.
+Some times that problem may be somewhere in the upper extremity, for example at the funny bone, or in the forearm by the two bellies of the pronator teres muscle as occurs in the carpal tunnel syndrome.

-Take special note which fingers are tingling.
-The tongue?
-Around the lips?
-Do movement of the neck provoke the pain and or tingling?
-What about raising your arms in the air?
-Does it increase or relieve the tingling?
+Take special note of which fingers are tingling; is it in the tongue also?
+Or are you feeling the paresthesias, as they are known, around your lips?
+Do movements of the neck provoke the pain in the upper limb?
+What about raising your arms in the air; does that increase or relieve the tingling?

 Tingling in arms and hands, as a general rule of thumb, sorry to be puny, is not something for which your doctor or chiropractor are likely to recommend you rush off and make a consultation.
 Having said that, an unknown symptom never experienced before needs to be taken more seriously.